 - Problem Solving

 Whenever you want to solve a problem intuitively, first go into deep meditation or silence.
-Do not think of your problem during meditation, but meditate until you feel a sense of calmness filling the inner recesses of your body, and your breath becomes calm and quiet.
-Then ask God to direct your intuition so that you may know what you should do.
+Do not think of your problem during meditation but meditate until you feel a sense of calmness filling the inner recesses of your body and your breath becomes calm and quiet.
+Then ask God to direct your intuition so that you may know what to do.

 - “Be calmly active, and actively calm.
 That is the way of the yogi.”